Myall Creek massacre: Description of the massacre

-Testimony was later given at trial that the children had been beheaded while the men and women were forced to run as far as they could between the stockyard fence and a line of sword-wielding stockmen who hacked at them as they passed.
-After the massacre, Fleming and his gang rode off looking to kill the remainder of the group, who they knew had gone to the neighbouring station.
-They failed to find the other Aboriginal people as they had returned to Myall that night and left after being warned the killers would be returning.
-On the party's return to Myall two days later, they dismembered and burnt the bodies before resuming the search for the remaining people.
-The ten people had gone to MacIntyre's station near Inverell, 40 kilometres to the east, where between 30 and 40 Aboriginal people were reportedly murdered with their bodies being cast onto a large fire.
-Many suspect this massacre was also committed by the same stockmen.
-After several days of heavy drinking the party dispersed.
+Testimony was later given at trial that the stockmen had beheaded the children.
+They forced the men and women to run as far as they could between the stockyard fence and a line of sword-wielding stockmen, who hacked at them as they passed.
+After the massacre, Fleming and his gang rode off looking to kill the men who they knew had gone to the neighbouring station.

+Those Aboriginal men returned to Myall Creek that night and left after being warned that the killers would be returning.
+When the whites returned to Myall two days later, they dismembered and burnt the bodies before resuming the search for the remaining people.

+The ten Wirraayaraay had gone to MacIntyre's station at Keera, 30 kilometres to the south-east.
+There between 10 and 20 Aboriginal people were soon reported as murdered and their bodies were burned on a large fire.
+Many suspect this massacre was committed by the same stockmen as at Myall Creek.
+After several days of heavy drinking, the party dispersed.

-When the manager of the station, William Hobbs, returned several days later and discovered the bodies, counting up to twenty-eight of them (as they were beheaded and dismembered he had difficulty determining the exact number) he decided to report the incident but Kilmeister initially talked him out of it.
-Hobbs discussed it with a neighbouring station overseer, Thomas Foster, who told squatter Frederick Foot who rode to Sydney to report it to the new Governor, George Gipps.
-Supported by the Attorney General, John Plunkett, Gipps ordered Police Magistrate Edward Denny Day at Muswellbrook to investigate the massacre.
+When William Hobbs, the manager of Myall Creek station, returned several days later and discovered the bodies, he counted up to twenty-eight (as they were beheaded and dismembered, he had difficulty determining the exact number).
+He decided to report the incident but Kilmeister initially talked him out of it.
+Hobbs discussed it with a neighbouring station overseer, Thomas Foster.
+He told squatter Frederick Foot, who rode to Sydney to report it to the new Governor, George Gipps.
+Supported by Attorney General John Plunkett, Gipps ordered Police Magistrate Edward Denny Day at Muswellbrook to investigate the massacre.

-They carried out a thorough investigation despite the bodies having been removed from the massacre site where only a few bone fragments remained.
+Day conducted a thorough investigation although the bodies had by then been removed from the massacre site, and only a few bone fragments remained.
 He arrested eleven of the twelve perpetrators.
-The only one to escape was the only free man involved, the leader, John Fleming.
-Anderson was crucial in identifying the arrested men.
-He had initially refused to name the men involved but after finding out that the massacre had been planned more than a week earlier to coincide with the absence of Hobbs he agreed to identify the killers to the magistrate.
+The only one to escape was John Fleming, the leader and only free man.
+George Anderson was crucial in identifying the arrested men.
+He had initially refused to name any but, after learning that the massacre had been planned more than a week earlier to coincide with the absence of Hobbs, he agreed to identify the killers to the magistrate.

 Trials

 Beginning on 15 November 1838, the case was heard before the Chief Justice of New South Wales, James Dowling.
-The accused were represented by three of the colony's foremost barristers, William Foster, William à Beckett and Richard Windeyer, paid for by an association of landowners and stockmen from the Hunter Valley and Liverpool Plains region including Henry Dangar, the owner of the Myall Creek station.
-The Black Association, as they called themselves, were led by a local magistrate, who apparently used the influence of his office to gain access to the prisoners in Sydney, where he told them to "stick together and say nothing".
-Not one of the eleven accused gave evidence against their co-accused at the trial, something that Gipps attributes to the magistrate's role.
+The accused were represented by three of the colony's foremost barristers, William Foster, William à Beckett and Richard Windeyer, paid for by an association of landowners and stockmen from the Hunter Valley and Liverpool Plains region.
+Henry Dangar, the owner of the Myall Creek station, was among those supporting the defence.

+This secret group called themselves The Black Association.
+They were led by a local magistrate, who apparently used the influence of his office to gain access to the prisoners in Sydney.
+He told them to "stick together and say nothing".
+Not one of the eleven accused gave evidence against their co-accused at the trial.
+Governor Gipps attributed their silence to the magistrate's influence.